When I finally got around to watching The Irishman, I had still been isolated from conventional and amateur critique about the film.

 My verdict is that The Irishman is a good film.
 Maybe not great, but certainly better than superhero farce, or yet another Quentin Tarantino film with scenes I’d rather fast-forward over than endure for their cocaine-induced, self-indulgent tedium.

-I had fun watching it.
+I had fun watching The Irishman.
 And maybe I had even more fun reading and writing about the film to discipline my own thinking.

 In any case, the biggest compliment I can pass on to Scorsese, his cast, and his crew, is that I spent all this time thinking and writing about the film.